-Although Project-related congestion would be slightly less than under the Proposed Project, the potential impact on emergency access to the CHMC would be essentially the same, and would require mitigation to be less than significant, as under the Proposed Project.
+Although Project-related congestion would be slightly less than under the Proposed Project, the potential impact on emergency access to the CHMC would be essentially the same, and would remain significant, as under the Proposed Project.

 Because the amount of impervious surfaces in Alternative 2 would be very similar to those under the Proposed Project, impacts related to storm drainage system capacity (Impacts 3.15-9 and 3.15-10) would be essentially the same as under the Proposed Project, with the same required mitigation measures.